 How long does it take to drive across Texas?

-It takes around 13 hours to drive the 805 miles from north to south Texas.
+It takes around 13 hours to drive the 805 miles from the northernmost point to southernmost Texas.
 You would start in Texhoma, a small town that sits on the border of Texas and Oklahoma then drive south through Lubbock, San Antonio, and all the way down to Brownsville, the southernmost city on the tip of Texas.